telehash/telehash.github.io/v3/channels/chat.md

 ## THTP

 The roster and individual messages can be fetched asynchronously using [THTP](thtp.md).
-The roster should only ever be requested from the originator, and individual messages should only be requested from each participant.
-The originator must always be able to return the join messages for every participant as well.
+The roster should only ever be requested from the leader, and individual messages should only be requested from each participant.
+The leader must always be able to return the join messages for every participant as well.

 * `thtp://2whzi65idcn33wzacvwfy2shsgdgtabr4gadcxtfbwhy2atxok2q/chat/sgoomt3lqqkia/roster`
-  * **2whzi65idcn33wzacvwfy2shsgdgtabr4gadcxtfbwhy2atxok2q** the originator of the chat
+  * **2whzi65idcn33wzacvwfy2shsgdgtabr4gadcxtfbwhy2atxok2q** the leader of the chat
   * **sgoomt3lqqkia** the base32 of the 8-byte chat id
   * **roster** request to return the raw JSON of the roster
 * `thtp://kf7it53r5tvsylgsjzjrh4m7bsgb4jjygnr6nx3sgoomt3lqqkia/chat/sgoomt3lqqkia/id/4gadcxtfbwhy2,100`